Fall 2017 - Skill Enhancement

 This class is intended to teach the basic installation of sheet vinyl, including proper floor prep, underlayment and adhesives for pattern goods and non-pattern goods.

-STRETCH CARPET BASICS - Not scheduled
+STRETCH CARPET BASICS

 Course basics include types of carpet & their installation requirements.
 Specialized tools, safety, installation of anchoring materials, types of padding and usage, pad and carpet layout, proper seaming techniques, proper use of kicker and power stretcher trimming and finishing, and metal trim installation challenge the student to work safely and under budget.